Creator in Buddhism: East Asian Buddhism and theism

-According to Lin Weiyu, the Huayan school interprets the central Buddha, based on the Avataṃsaka Sūtra scripture, as a Vairocana—"omnipresent, omnipotent and identical to the universe itself".
+Thích Nhất Hạnh, meanwhile, has written that the idea of the Buddha's "cosmic body", who is both the cosmos and its creator, "is very close to the idea of God in the theistic religions".
+Similarly, Lin Weiyu writes that the Huayan school interprets Vairocana as "omnipresent, omnipotent and identical to the universe itself".
 According to Lin, the Huayan commentator Fazang's conception of Vairocana contains "elements that approach Vairocana to the monotheistic God".
-However, Lin also notes that this Buddha is contained within a broader Buddhist metaphysics of emptiness, which tempers the reification of this Buddha as a monotheistic creator God.
+However, Lin also notes that this Buddha is contained within a broader Buddhist metaphysics of emptiness, which tempers the reification of this Buddha as a monotheistic creator god.

-The Shingon Buddhist view of the Supreme Buddha Mahāvairocana, whose body is seen as being the whole universe, has also been called "cosmotheism" by scholars like Charles Eliot, Hajime Nakamura, and Masaharu Anesaki.
-Fabio Rambelli terms it a kind of pantheism, the main doctrine of which is that Mahāvairocana Buddha's Dharma body is co-substantial with the universe; it is the very substance that the universe consists of.
-Furthermore, this cosmic Buddha is seen as making use of all the sounds, thoughts, and forms in the universe to preach the dharma to others.
-Thus, all forms, thoughts, and sounds in the universe are seen as manifestations of the Buddha.
-Likewise, Fumihiko Sueki and Davide Andrea Zappulli also interpret Shingon Buddhology as a kind of pantheism.
+The Shingon Buddhist view of the Supreme Buddha Mahāvairocana, whose body is seen as being the whole universe, has also been called "cosmotheism" (the idea that the cosmos is God) by scholars like Charles Eliot, Hajime Nakamura, and Masaharu Anesaki.
+Fabio Rambelli terms it a kind of pantheism, the main doctrine of which is that Mahāvairocana's Dharma body is co-substantial with the universe and is the very substance that the universe consists of.
+Furthermore, this cosmic Buddha is seen as making use of all the sounds, thoughts, and forms in the universe to preach the Buddha's teaching to others.
+Thus, all forms, thoughts, and sounds in the universe are seen as manifestations and teachings of the Buddha.

-Zappulli also argues that the Awakening of Faith in the Mahayana contains a metaphysic that resembles the basic definitions of God in perfect-being theology (PBT).
-Zappulli notes that the Awakening of Faith includes "a notion of maximal greatness" (in this case, the One Mind of Suchness) as well as "an explanation of the notion in terms of a set of great-making properties".